-From now until Christmas Break I’m going to take the “Listen to Myself” challenge to think about my words and about what I can do to make what I’m saying more powerful, effective, and influential.
-(Check out the end of this post if you’re up for the challenge too!)
-Here are my first thoughts:
+From now until Christmas Break I’m going to take the “Listen to Myself” challenge.
+Basically I’m going to be intentional about communicating with students and think about the words/phrases I use and what I can do to make what I’m saying more powerful, effective, and influential.
+Here are some of the ideas that have already jumped out at me as I begin this process of listening to myself.

 What I hate (and what I’ve found myself doing on such a regular basis) is asking students questions that have only one answer: NO!
 How many times have you heard or caught yourself saying this, with your angry/disappointed face clearly in place: “Do you think that that’s a good idea?”
 “Was that a nice thing to say?”
 “Should you be doing that right now?”
 Clearly the answer is no. Asking questions that aren’t really questions like this is a crutch and a bad teaching habit.
 Using questions to modify behavior really doesn’t work and it just frustrates the kids.

 Only ask a question if you really want an answer.
 We try to teach kids to react and give answers when teachers ask questions.
 You want students to give you answers all the time, so what does it say when you ask students a question that really doesn’t have an answer?
 If you ask, “Do you think that that’s a good idea?” do you really want an answer?
 To you, it’s rhetorical.
 To kids, it’s a question.
 Questions are supposed to be answered.
 Don’t ask the question unless you expect an answer other than “no.”